zenaton/rfcs/rfc-018-go-user-interface-change.md

 ```

 Here's how it addresses my points:
-1. Here the user calles there own constructor function (`NewEventWorkflow()`) directly, so they get to maintain type safety!
+1. Here the user calls their own constructor function (`NewEventWorkflow()`) directly, so they get to maintain type safety!
 It's slightly more verbose, but I think the extra type safty is a big win.

 2. Here you get to make your custom type be the actual `EventWorkflow`.